pdf-association/pdf-cos-syntax/README.md

 * `obj` - an empty PDF object.
 If you prefix with the object number (e.g. `10 obj`) then the snippet will expand nicely for you and add a default generation number of `0`.
 * `stream` - an empty PDF stream object.
 If you prefix with the object number (e.g. `10 stream`) then the snippet will expand nicely for you  and add a default generation number of `0`.
 * `PDF-` - a complete minimal empty PDF file.
-Do **not** prefix this with `%` as this is a PDF comment marker and VSCode does not do snippet expansion inside comments!
-The snippet will automatically insert the `%` for you.
+Do **not** prefix this with `%` as this is a PDF comment marker and VSCode does **not** do snippet expansion inside comments!
+The snippet will automatically add the `%` for you.
-  - The easiest way to use this snippet is to create an empty file with a `.pdf` (or `.fdf`) extension in the Explorer pane.
+  - The easiest way to use this snippet is to create an empty file with a `.pdf` (or `.fdf`) extension in the Explorer panel.
 Then open the new file, type `PDF-` on line 1 and select the snippet.

 ---